johnkaza/front-end-challenge/README.md

 > As displayed in [`/app/413150`](https://store.steampowered.com/app/413150).

 ##### :bookmark_tabs: To do:
-- [ ] Add a way to get back to games list
+- [ ] Add a button to get back to the games list
 - [ ] Display data retrieved by `API` as the example image above

     |  Game Name  | Game Image | Game Description | Recent Reviews | All Reviews | Developer | Publisher |